 Related literature.
-This paper belongs to the growing literature on frequentist shrinkage and model averaging estimators, which are weighted averages of other estimators.3 Shrinkage estimators date back to the James-Stein estimator in Gaussian models (James and Stein, 1961), and are comprehensively reviewed by Fourdrinier, Strawderman, and Wells (2018).
+This paper belongs to the growing literature on frequentist shrinkage and model averaging estimators, which are weighted averages of other estimators.
+Shrinkage estimators date back to the James-Stein estimator in Gaussian models (James and Stein, 1961), and are comprehensively reviewed by Fourdrinier, Strawderman, and Wells (2018).
 Recent years have seen development of frequentist model averaging estimators in many contexts.
 Hjort and Claeskens (2003) and Hansen (2016) consider likelihood-based estimators in parametric models.
-In least square regression models, various model averaging estimator are developed and their properties are carefully examined by Judge and Mittelhammer (2004); Mittelhammer and Judge (2005); Hansen (2007); Wan, Zhang, and Zou (2010); Hansen and Racine (2012); Hansen (2014); Liu (2015) and Hansen (2017), just to name a few.
+In least square regression models, various model averaging estimators are developed and their properties are carefully examined by Judge and Mittelhammer (2004); Mittelhammer and Judge (2005); Hansen (2007); Wan, Zhang, and Zou (2010); Hansen and Racine (2012); Hansen (2014); Liu (2015) and Hansen (2017), just to name a few.
 Lu and Su (2015) study quantile regression models.
 For semiparametric models, Judge and Mittelhammer (2007); DiTraglia (2016) consider averaging GMM estimators, and Kitagawa and Muris (2016) analyze averaging semiparametric estimators of the treatment effects on the treated (ATT) based on different parametric propensity score models.
 Averaging estimators in nonparametric models are also discussed, for example, by Fan and Ullah (1999); Yang (2001, 2003); Wasserman (2006) and Peng and Yang (2021).
 Magnus, Powell, and Prüfer (2010) and Fessler and Kasy (2019). among others, investigate Bayesian model averaging estimators as well.
 Claeskens and Hjort (2008) provide an excellent review of both frequentist and Bayesian model averaging estimators.
 My paper differs from this literature in the following ways.
-First, I utilize a two step semiparametric M estimation framework that nests many familiar estimators (one step or two step) in semiparametric (and parametric) models as special cases.
-Second, in contrast to the literature on nonparametric models that deals with unknown functions and averages among growing number of estimators, my paper focuses on finite dimensional parameters in semiparametric (and parametric) models and averages between two estimators.
+First, the two step semiparametric M estimation framework in this paper nests many familiar estimators (one step or two step) in semiparametric (and parametric) models as special cases.
+Second, in contrast to the literature on nonparametric models that deals with unknown functions and averages among growing number of estimators, this paper focuses on finite dimensional parameters in semiparametric (and parametric) models and averages between two estimators.
 The asymptotic theories of the two differ substantially.
-Third, my averaging weight, when specialized to corresponding cases, differs from those in the aforementioned papers.
-Fourth, I prove that my averaging estimator dominates the semiparametric benchmark using a uniform asymptotic approach, instead of the pointwise local asymptotic approach (Le Cam, 1972; Van der Vaart, 2000, Chapter 7) often taken in the literature.
-Finally, one of the sufficient conditions for the uniform dominance of my averaging estimator, when certain weighting matrix is chosen in the loss function, is of Stein type and stronger than some estimators in the literature and weaker than others (detailed in Section 3).
+Third, the averaging weight, when specialized to corresponding cases, differs from those in the aforementioned papers.
+Fourth, the proposed averaging estimator is shown to dominate the semiparametric benchmark under a uniform asymptotic approach, instead of the pointwise local asymptotic approach (Le Cam, 1972; Van der Vaart, 2000, Chapter 7) often taken in the literature.
+Finally, when a certain weighting matrix is used in the loss function, one of the sufficient conditions for the uniform dominance of the averaging estimator is of the common Stein type.
+This condition is stronger than the Stein-type conditions for some shrinkage estimators in the literature and weaker than others.

-3Such names as combined or ensemble estimators are also used by different authors to refer to weighted averages of other estimators with different goals and approaches.
+&lt;sup>3Such names as combined or ensemble estimators are also used by different authors to refer to weighted averages of other estimators with different goals and approaches.

-This paper is particularly related to Cheng et al. (2019), but it generalizes their uniform asymptotic approach and the subsequence technique from one step GMM estimators in moment condition models to two step M estimators in more general semiparametric models.4 Moreover, the restricted estimator considered in Cheng et al. (2019) is asymptotically efficient, but I allow the restricted (parametric) estimator to be away from the efficiency bound.
+This paper is particularly related to Cheng et al. (2019), but it generalizes their uniform asymptotic approach and the subsequence technique from one step GMM estimators in moment condition models to two step M estimators in more general semiparametric models.
+Moreover, the restricted estimator considered in Cheng et al. (2019) is asymptotically efficient, but this paper allows the restricted (parametric) estimator to be away from the efficiency bound.
 This relaxation is useful in practice since in complex semiparametric models, the efficient estimators under the parametric restrictions may be difficult to implement or may have certain undesirable features, and the widely used ones may fall short of the efficiency bound (e.g., the Heckit estimator in sample selection models).